rhit-jinrc/TeensyLapTimer/README.md

 A basic lap timer that uses the `millis()` function to measure and display lap times.
 This method is sufficient for applications that don't require high precision, with times displayed in `MM:SS:MS` format (minutes, seconds, and milliseconds).

 ## Advanced Lap Timer (IntervalTimer-based)
 A more precise lap timer that leverages the Teensy's `IntervalTimer` for accurate timing using hardware interrupts.
 This implementation achieves higher precision than millis().
+Read more here: [Link Test] https://docs.arduino.cc/libraries/teensy_timerinterrupt/

 Both implementations display lap times on the serial monitor, and I am currently working on implementing CAN functionality to be able to display the laptimes on ECUMaster on the driver dashboard.
 For both timers, the project includes an RSSI-based trigger mechanism to detect when a lap is completed.
 The `IntervalTimer`-based solution provides more accurate timing by handling interrupts at precise intervals, making it ideal for more demanding timing scenarios.